Provability logic: History

+Kurt Gödel wrote the first paper on provability logic in 1933.
+In this paper, he introduced translations from intuitionistic propositional logic into modal logic and briefly mentioned that provability could be viewed as a modal operator.

 The GL model was pioneered by Robert M. Solovay in 1976.
 Since then, until his death in 1996, the prime inspirer of the field was George Boolos.
 Significant contributions to the field have been made by Sergei N. Artemov, Lev Beklemishev, Giorgi Japaridze, Dick de Jongh, Franco Montagna, Giovanni Sambin, Vladimir Shavrukov, Albert Visser and others.

 Generalizations

 Interpretability logics and Japaridze's polymodal logic present natural extensions of provability logic.